New Bedford pastor facing rape, kidnapping charges

 NEW BEDFORD, MASS.
-(WHDH) - A New Bedford pastor is facing rape and kidnapping charges, officials said.
+(WHDH) - A New Bedford pastor is facing rape and kidnapping charges, officials announced Thursday.

 Pastor Elmer Perez, 44, of the Iglesia De Jesuscristo Church, was arrested Wednesday on charges of rape, witness intimidation, kidnapping, indecent assault and battery, and threatening to commit a crime following a month-long investigation, according to the New Bedford Police Department.